 Add it all together -- more savings, higher benefits -- and working just a few more years can greatly improve the rest of your life.

+This article was originally published on June 5, 2006.
 Robert Brokamp is the editor of the Rule Your Retirement planning service, which is celebrating its anniversary with a special "8 Steps to Ruling Your Retirement" issue.
 Check it out for 30 days free by clicking here.

 More from The Motley Fool